Basics of Trademarks

 - How do I choose an effective trademark?

-- What should I do if someone claims I am infringing on their trademark?
+- What should I do if someone claims I am infringing their trademark?

-If you are alleged to infringe on someone else's trademark, this may be the start of a legal battle over your use of the trademark.
-You ought to contact a trademark lawyer for advice specific to your particular circumstances.
+Allegations of infringement are serious and could lead to the initiation of a lawsuit against you.
+You should contact a trademark lawyer for advice specific to your particular circumstances.

 - Why should a start-up company care about trademarks?

-When you are starting a new business or developing a new product, it is easy to focus on the immediate goals rather than thinking about the potential dangers of trademark infringement down the line when your trademark has value.
-However, protecting yourself as soon as possible means having the confidence and security in the ability to enforce your exclusive right to the trademark across the country or region when you need it to protect your brand.
+When you are starting a new business or developing a new product, it is easy to focus on the immediate goals rather than thinking about securing registration of your trademark or the potential dangers of trademark infringement.
+However, protecting yourself as soon as possible means having the confidence and security in your ability to enforce your exclusive right to the use of the trademark across the country or region when you need it to protect your brand.

 - How do I go about rebranding?

-If you are hoping to change the name of your product, logo, or anything else, you will want to file a new trademark application corresponding to the new name or logo and ensure that it meets all relevant requirements for registration.
+If you are hoping to change the name of your product, logo, or anything else, you will want to first conduct an availability search to ensure the trademark is available for adoption, use and registration and if the mark appears available, file a new trademark application corresponding to the new name or logo and ensure that it meets all relevant requirements for registration.

 - How can I use my trademark to create a brand identity for my business?

 Having a registered trademark increases the level of advertising and attention you can devote to your brand and the reputation it evokes without worry that it will be hijacked by someone else.
 As such, you can create a comprehensive trademark strategy that focuses on associating a positive response with your trademark.